College of Pharmacy

 Anonymous complaints pertaining to accreditation matters are retained and, depending on circumstances, may or may not be forwarded to the College or college involved, depending somewhat on the severity of the complaint.
 This decision is made by the Executive Director.
 Where a complainant has threatened or filed legal action against the institution involved, ACPE will hold complaints in abeyance pending resolution of the legal issues and the complainant is so advised.

 If the Executive Director finds a complaint to be extremely serious in nature charging egregious conduct that may warrant adverse action by the Council, or involves an interpretation which the Executive Director believes should be made by the Council, the complaint will be submitted to the Council for determination at the next regular meeting.
-Extraordinary remedies available for complaints covering extreme cases are set forth in paragraphs (a) and (b) above.
+Extraordinary remedies available for complaints covering extreme cases are set forth in the two bulleted points and above.

 ACPE has an obligation to respond to any complaints which may be lodged against it by any institution, student, faculty or third party in respect to the application of ACPE's standards, policies and procedures where the complaining party is directly affected thereby.
 Any such complaint shall be submitted in writing.
 The Executive Director shall promptly determine the facts surrounding the issues and shall attempt to resolve the matter in consultation with the Public Interest Panel established pursuant to Article V of the ACPE By-Laws.
 Complaints which cannot be resolved by the Executive Director shall be considered and resolved at the next regular meeting of the Council.
 The time frame for resolution is generally within six months.